Mar 11th, 2010 Posted in Uncategorized | Comments Off

 OK, I know they won’t look so great right next to each other here in my test, but this will speed up posting and might make posts prettier too, even when I dont have such and attractive model.

-Feb 20th, 2009 Posted in Uncategorized | Comments Off
+Feb 20th, 2009 Posted in Uncategorized | Comments Off on Jacob explains some clues

 Jacob and Tess work to solve a mystery.
 It was a mystery to Jeanne and me in any case.
 We tried to understand the story they constructed around bits of bone and broken pottery they found in the garden, but their theories quickly became too complicated for our less agile minds.
 They, however, were having fun trying to piece everything together despite their serious demeanor.